What we do

 - To ensure our academies have a particular vocation to the least advantaged, enabling them through education to change their life opportunities

-DEMAT will act as the lead sponsor for any Church school within the Diocese of Ely who wishes to become an academy, or for Church schools which are being directed to become sponsored academies by the Department of Education.
+DEMAT will act as the lead sponsor for any Church school within the Diocese of Ely who wishes to become an academy, or for Church schools which are being directed to become sponsored academies by the Department for Education.
 It will act as a vehicle for enabling the sharing of best practice and economies of scale achievable across a group of academies.

 Our school improvement approach seeks to build strong capacity to improve from within, a culture that looks outward, and never stops trying to be better.
 Schools which join DEMAT are able to help shape our work, and benefit both from the support they receive and the opportunities for school improvement they are able to offer.
 The behaviours we expect to see:

 - We encourage strong and capable system leaders